Pante/chimera/README.md

   <img src = "https://i.imgur.com/iHgSlXk.png">
 </p>

-**Chimera is temporarily on "hiatus" until I finish working on [elementary](https://github.com/Pante/elementary), an annotation processing test tool.
-Why?
-When working on the new (and complex) annotation processor for chimera, it became apparent that the existing tools for testing annotation processors was insufficent.
-I decided I needed to create my own tools in order to properly test the annotation processor.
-Frankly, I rather delay releasing a project if it means I have to release code that hasn't been sufficently tested as it will be a diservice to those who use the library.**

 Karus Labs' mono-repository for spigot libraries & tools.
 * Allows Brigadier command framework usage in Spigot plugins
 * Code-generation driven command framework